fongc123/notes/Kubernetes/Pod.md

 # Pod
 A pod is a single instance of a Docker container (*application*) and is the smallest object that can be created in Kubernetes.
 $$
-App → Container → Pod
+App \rightarrow Container \rightarrow Pod
 $$
 As workload increases, more pods will be created to share the workload between multiple Docker-containerized applications.